 Beach Dinner: Creole Pasta

-We set up camp just as the sun was setting and cooked up a tasty one-pot pasta dish inspired by the tastes of the region: Creole Pasta. ***See full recipe below*** Pro Tip: This recipe is great for any outdoor adventure as it’s mindful of perishability, volume and weight.
+We set up camp just as the sun was setting and cooked up a tasty one-pot pasta dish inspired by the tastes of the region: Creole Pasta. ***See full recipe below***

 The star of the show is dried shrimp.
 Yes, dried shrimp.
 If you are not near a seaside wonderland, you can find dried shrimp at most Asian grocery stores, adding a great burst of seafood flavor to any dish, while being really lightweight and easy to pack.
-With full bellies, we celebrated our adventure as the sun dipped below the horizon and each tucked into our tents after a fantastic day on the water.
+With full bellies, we celebrated our adventure as the sun dipped below the horizon and we each tucked into our tents after a fantastic day on the water.

 Urban Farm & Lunch with Local Chef